pints-team/differential-equations-inference-db/streamflow/README.md

 make install
 ```

-scikits.odes is pip installable, but it is often necessary to refer to its [installation documentation](https://scikits-odes.readthedocs.io/en/latest/installation.html), which contains troubleshooting information.
+scikits.odes is pip installable, and an attempt will be made to install it when `pip install .[cvode]` is executed.
+However, system-specific troubleshooting is often required; see the scikit.odes [installation documentation](https://scikits-odes.readthedocs.io/en/latest/installation.html) for details.

 If you have conda, an alternative is to use conda forge: